Data Models define how we give a structure to data, and how data is connected to other data.

 You can see the name already gives us a hint of how those models are implemented: tables for the relational model, trees of the hierarchical model, graphs for the reticular model, objects for the object model.

-The relational model is the logic model that we’ll soon see in more details, as it’s the base of the popular relational databases, including Postgres, MySQL, SQLite and SQL Server.
+The relational model is the logic model that we’ll soon see in more details, as it’s the base of the popular relational databases, including PostgreSQL, MySQL, SQLite and SQL Server.

 Conceptual models and logic models are two different tools.
 Using one does not exclude the other.
 We could start with a conceptual model and then use a logic model to implement it.